You are now in the main content area

 The specialization is accredited by the Canadian Institute of Public Health Inspectors, so graduates that complete this optional specialization will be able to pursue certification as a public health inspector in Canada.
 Due to accreditation requirements, students must achieve a 60% pass rate in all core accredited courses in order to enrol in it, and they must maintain a 60% in all such courses throughout the program and specialization in order to graduate with it.

-Students will be able to self-enroll in MyServiceHub during a 1-week window in the spring/summer after their first year (similar to co-op).
-If they miss this deadline, yes they could enrol later using a plan change form, and the self-service opportunity would reopen on MyServiceHub at the same time after their second year.
+If you miss this deadline, you can still enrol later using a plan change form at the end of your second year (only for 4-year students).
 Students will have to be enrolled in the optional specialization to be eligible for public health inspector practicums and to pursue the certification after graduation.
-This specialization is available to all public health students (both 4-year and 2-year fast-track programs), after their first year).
+This specialization is available to all public health students (both 4-year and 2-year fast-track programs), after their first year.

 Frequently Asked Questions (FAQ)